I love stories. I love the idea of journeys.

 I started to experience mysterious symptoms in 2007, a year after our second son was born.
 I went through all the usual tests, but everything came back normal.

-Over the next two years, my symptoms became distressing.
-I was deeply fatigued, unexplainably so.
-I experienced constant swollen lymph nodes, low grade fevers, achy joints, terrible headaches, nausea, and shortness of breath.
+Over the next two years, I was deeply fatigued, unexplainably so.
+I experienced constant swollen lymph nodes, low grade fevers, achy joints, headaches, nausea, and shortness of breath.
 I felt like I had the flu all the time.
 I saw many specialists, but there were no real answers.
-Ashamed and discouraged, I began to question if I was just imagining it all.
+I began to question if I was just imagining it all.

 As a busy mom to two little boys – a baby and a toddler at the time – I became very good at hiding how badly I felt.
-I tried to hold it together on the outside, but on the inside, I was crumbling.
 I desperately tried all kinds of alternative treatments.
 Nothing seemed to help.
-A friend finally suggested that I see an infectious disease doctor, a Lyme Literate specialist, in New Mexico.
+A friend finally suggested that I see an infectious disease doctor in New Mexico.
 Cautiously hopeful, I made an appointment.
-Dr. S carefully and compassionately listened to my story, ordered a dizzying amount of blood work, and diagnosed me with Lyme Disease, Chronic Lyme Disease.
+Dr. S carefully and compassionately listened to my story, ordered a dizzying amount of blood work, and diagnosed me with Lyme Disease.